 Hi!
-We are Yoshke Dimen and Vins Carlos.
+We are Yoshke Dimen & Vins Carlos.

-When we started this blog, we were struggling to make ends meet.
-We were both at the very bottom of the corporate ladder, working an 8-5 job.
+When we were starting out, we were at the very bottom of the corporate ladder, working an 8-5 job.
 We shared a dodgy apartment with four other friends, and every payday we would always watch our wages vanish into thin air.
 And by thin air we mean rent, bills, and daily expenses.
 We also had to support our families, sending our siblings and nieces to school.
 We could not afford to go out of town on our own.

 The first several posts on this blog were actually part of company outings and business trips that we gladly took advantage of.
 When we became able to go on a personal trip, we would make do with the meager budget that we had.
 In our early days of travel blogging, we slept at airports and bus terminals so we won’t have to spend money on hotels.
 We also refused to eat at restaurants so we would just hit the grocery for food.

 The more places we set foot on for work, the more we were inspired to work harder, save bigger, and eventually go farther.
 We accepted part-time jobs and grabbed every opportunity to earn extra.
 Whatever we saved, we spent on indulging our wanderlust.
 It started out like that.
 But that’s NOT how it went on.

 We’re enjoying a more comfortable, location-independent lifestyle, exploring one country after the next.
 This is the life we have always dreamed of.
 It’s a world where weekends never end and life grows wings, not roots.

 We started this blog simply to document our misadventures.
 We didn’t expect it to earn, let alone sustain our travel lifestyle.
 But over the years, our readership continued to grow, attracting advertisers along the way.
 Some call it luck.
 We’d like to think it’s hard work.
 Maybe it’s a one-two punch of both.

 We’re thankful to all our readers and partners for making our travel dream a reality.